Back to blog

 Response templates by review type

-You do not need to craft every response from scratch.
+You don't need to craft every response from scratch.
 Here are starting points for the most common scenarios.
-Adapt these to your voice.
+Adapt them to your voice.
 They should sound like you, not like a customer service department.

 Negative: Bug Report (Already Fixed)

 "The [specific issue]: we identified that in build [X] and shipped a fix in patch [Y] ([date]).
 Should be fully resolved now.
-If you are still hitting it after updating, let us know.
-That would mean we missed an edge case and we want to catch it."
+If you're still hitting it after updating, let us know — that would mean we missed an edge case and we want to catch it."

 Negative: Bug Report (Not Yet Fixed)

-"You are right about [specific issue].
-We have reproduced it internally and it is in our fix queue.
-No exact ETA yet, but it is prioritized because several players have flagged the same thing.
-Appreciate the detailed report.
-Makes it much easier for us to track down."
+"You're right about [specific issue].
+We've reproduced it internally and it's in our fix queue.
+No exact ETA yet, but it's prioritized because several players have flagged the same thing.
+Appreciate the detailed report — makes it much easier for us to track down."

 Negative: "Not Worth the Price"

-"Fair point. [$X] is a real ask for what is currently [Y hours] of content.
-We are adding [specific upcoming content] in the next major update (free for all owners) which should roughly [double/extend] playtime.
-If that changes the value equation for you, we would love to hear back."
+"Fair point. [$X] is a real ask for what's currently [Y hours] of content.
+We're adding [specific upcoming content] in the next major update (free for all owners) which should roughly [double/extend] playtime.
+If that changes the value equation for you, we'd love to hear back."

 Negative: Valid Design Criticism

 "We debated [the specific design choice] internally for weeks.
 Some of us agreed with you.
 We went this direction because [genuine reason].
-Totally understand if it is not for everyone, but we wanted you to know it was deliberate, not an oversight."
+Totally understand if it's not for everyone, but we wanted you to know it was deliberate, not an oversight."

 Positive: Enthusiastic Fan

-"[Specific detail they mentioned]: that is exactly what we were going for.
+"[Specific detail they mentioned] — that's exactly what we were going for.
 Took our [artist/designer/programmer] [timeframe] to get that right.
 Thanks for noticing, and thanks for the review."

 Want the full library?
-We have put together 50+ response templates organized by complaint type, free to use, no signup required.
+We've put together 50+ response templates organized by complaint type, free to use, no signup required.

 The 10-minute daily routine